Hawaiian stilt: Description

 At hatching, Hawaiian stilt chicks weigh between 14.5 and 16.7 grams.
 They have a creamy white stomach and throat, with a tan back and brown mottling.
 They maintain their down for about 4 weeks (28 days), at which point they fledge and fully develop black and white adult colours.
-Hawaiian stilt chicks look identical to black-necked stilt chicks.
+Hawaiian stilt chicks look identical to black-necked stilt chicks, lighter on the underside and brown and gray on their backs, affording them camouflage with the mud frequent in their habitat.

 Compared to the nominate subspecies, the North American H. m. mexicanus, the black coloration of the Hawaiian stilt extends noticeably farther around its neck and lower on its face than the black-necked stilt (Himantopus mexicanus), and its bill, tarsus, and tail are longer.

 Behavior

 They are found in groups, pairs, or alone.

 They have a loud chirp described as sounding like "kip kip kip".

 Breeding

 (a) a nest with eggs. (b) a pair of female Hawaiian stilts looking over a nest. (c) a male and female pair of Hawaiian stilts guarding a second female who is incubating the nest.

 The stilts nest on mudflats close to the water.
 Nests are shallow depressions lined with stones, twigs and debris.
 The eggs have a white to tan colouration, with dark brown or black speckles of various sizes.
+Usually, clutches contain 8-12 eggs and are typically laid in May.
 Adults will defend their nests by feigning injury to distract potential predators from their eggs and young, known as the "broken wing" act.
 Hawaiian stilts are cooperative breeders.
 Juveniles have been recorded defending the nests of their parents and grandparents, and unrelated adults have been observed incubating the nests of other adults.